The Assistant Project Manager's Career Path

 • Coordinating information between the field, PM, and design team

-• Supporting procurement, buyout, and long-lead item tracking
+• Supporting procurement, buyout, and long-lead tracking

-• Identifying and escalating schedule or scope risks
+• Identifying and escalating schedule or scope risks early

 Common Challenges Facing Assistant Project Managers